54481andrew/Gillespie-models-of-Wildlife-Vaccination-/README.md

-This repository contains two directories, ProphVacc and EradVacc, that contain code to simulate a vaccination campaign applied to a fluctuating wildlife population.
+This repository contains three directories, NewProphVacc, ProphVacc and EradVacc, that each contain code to simulate a vaccination campaign applied to a fluctuating wildlife population.
 The three directories simulate three
 scenarios:

 ******************